-Carl is the CFO for the Legal & General Retirement Institutional ("LGRI") division.
-He is responsible for the ownership of their profit and loss account, balance sheet, capital and expenses of their c£80bn business.
-He joined the organization in 2017 as the CRO of the total Retirement business.
-He has over 15 years of experience in capital and balance sheet management.
+Carl is the Chief Financial Officer for the Legal & General Retirement Institutional division.
+He is responsible for the ownership of their P&L, balance sheet, capital and expenses of the c£90bn business.
+He joined the organisation in 2017 as the Chief Risk Officer of the total Retirement business.
+He has over 15 years' experience in capital and balance sheet management.

-Prior to this, he was the Group Capital Solutions Director at Aviva, having responsibility for leading large asset and liability transactions and their Group stress and scenario testing framework.
-He also spent 7 years at Swiss Re in a variety of reserving, capital, structuring and pricing roles.
-Carl is a Fellow of the Institute of Actuaries.
-Carl was appointed to the L&G Re Board in April 2019.
+Prior to this he was the Group Capital Solutions Director at Aviva, having responsibility for leading large asset and liability transactions and their Group stress and scenario testing framework.
+He also spent seven years at Swiss Re in a variety of reserving, capital, structuring and pricing roles.